-- Since there are no eggs in this recipe, vinegar is used to react with baking soda to help the cake rise well.
+- Since there are no eggs in this cake, vinegar is used to react with baking soda to help the cake rise well.
 You can use apple cider vinegar or any other edible white vinegar in this recipe.
 Vinegar can be substituted with lemon juice if you like.
 Use it in the exact same quantity as the vinegar.

 - Use good quality, unsweetened cocoa powder for best results.

-- Baking soda, along with vinegar, plays a crucial role in this eggless cake, which helps the cake to rise well.
+- Baking soda, along with vinegar, plays a crucial role in this moist eggless cake, which helps the cake to rise well.
 If your baking soda is no longer fresh, you will not get the intended results.
 It is therefore advisable to check the effectiveness of your baking soda by a simple test of dripping a few drops of vinegar or lemon juice onto some baking soda.
 If the soda starts to fizz up actively, the baking soda is suitable for use (Source: www.thoughtco.com).
 Otherwise, you will have to get a new batch of soda.

 Sift your dry ingredients well

-How to make this into a vegan chocolate cake
+How to make this into a vegan chocolate cake?

-- To make this eggless cake into a fully vegan chocolate cake, simply substitute the milk with water and follow the steps indicated as normal.
+- To make this moist eggless cake into a fully vegan chocolate cake, simply substitute the milk with water and follow the steps indicated as normal.
 Do note, however, that the taste and texture of the cake might vary slightly.